Planning process and participation

 - by mail to those concerned including the land owner, housing companies (property managers), businesses, resident and housing associations and societies

-- in a community bulletin or in publications for City information as seen appropriate.*
+- in a newspaper as seen appropriate.

 How to participate at the early stage?

 The participation and assessment plan can be reviewed at the City Hall, at the information and exhibition space Laituri, on these webpages and often at a library or other public place near the area under planning.
 You can express your opinion on the goals of the planning process, participation and the impact assessment.
 Often a public meeting is held.